eoconsulting/product_variant_name/README.md

 Without this module, when product have variants, the variant description is added twice to the name.

-Also when a product without variants is renamed, than the product template is renamed too.
+Also when a product without variants is created or renamed, than the product template is renamed too.

 This sources are available in https://github.com/eoconsulting/product_variant_name